 The benefits of exercise don’t stop at a healthy heart or regulated blood pressure but also extends to decreasing the chance of developing poor vision.
 Moderate physical exercise, like going for a walk three times a week, can lower intraocular pressure (IOP) and improve blood flow to the retina and optic nerve.
 In addition, staying active decreases the chances of developing Glaucoma by 25 percent!
 All things considered, those who suffer from glaucoma can especially benefit from exercise.

 How to Eye-sist Your Patients:

-Since the repercussions for poor exercise may be hard to handle, opticians can help by motivating all patients to be more active.
+Since the repercussions of poor exercise may be hard to handle, opticians can help by motivating all patients to be more active.
 By routinely incorporating physical activity into a daily routine, patients may increase their chances of bettering their vision.
-Cardio exercise, is an excellent way to increase blood flow.
+Cardio exercise is an excellent way to increase blood flow.
 The American Optometric Association believes even minimal amounts of exercise may lessen glaucoma risk and its threat of vision loss.
 Incorporating a few minutes of exercise every day will leave a positive impact on the organ that allows us to see.
-Allentown Optical is aware of the importance eye health has on your patients.
-We encourage you to take advantage of our optical lab not only to better your business, but especially your patients.
+Allentown Optical is aware of the important eye health has on your patients.
+We encourage you to take advantage of our optical lab not only to better your business but especially your patients.